Call of Duty: Warzone: Rebirth Island

 Rebirth Island was the second map introduced in the game with the integration of Black Ops Cold War's contents.
-The map was based on the real-life Vozrozhdeniya Island, which was also featured in the Call of Duty: Black Ops campaign mode.
+The map was based on the real-life Vozrozhdeniya Island, which was also featured in the campaign mode of Call of Duty: Black Ops.
 Design-wise, the map is a re-imagination of "Alcatraz Island", previously featured in Black Ops 4's Blackout mode.
 Unlike Verdansk, Rebirth Island is smaller in scale, only allowing 40 players maximum per match.
-Alongside the release of Season 2 Reloaded for Vanguard in March 2022, Rebirth Island Reinforced, an updated version of the original map, was released, featuring two new points of interest, Stronghold and Docks, and various cosmetic tweaks.
+An updated version of the map, titled "Rebirth Island Reinforced", was released in March 2022, featuring two new points of interest, Stronghold and Docks, and various cosmetic tweaks.

 Caldera

-First teased during the Multiplayer reveal of Call of Duty: Vanguard, Caldera is a World War II-themed island map released with the Season 1 content update for Vanguard in December 2021 with mixed reception.
-It replaces Verdansk as the primary map for Battle Royale and Plunder modes, and is characterized by dense forests, caves, and large water-based areas.
-Caldera remains as the only playable map in Warzone following the release of Call of Duty: Warzone 2.0.
+Caldera was a World War II-themed island map, released with the first post-launch season for Call of Duty: Vanguard in December 2021, replacing Verdansk as the primary map for Battle Royale and Plunder modes.
+The map is characterized by dense forests, caves, and large water-based areas.
+Caldera remained as the only playable map within Warzone, following the release of its 2022 successor, up until the game's shutdown.

 Fortune's Keep

-Fortune's Keep was a small-sized island map introduced with Vanguard season 4.
+Fortune's Keep was a small-sized island map introduced with the fourth post-launch season for Vanguard.
 The map takes place in a Mediterranean setting, with seaside town areas and coves, in addition to water-based areas similar to Caldera.

-Equipment

-In Battle Royale and Resurgence modes, every player starts out with a basic un-customized pistol.
-Players can pick up every component found in a standard loadout (primary and secondary weapons, lethal and tactical equipment, field upgrades, and kill streaks) as they search the map for items scattered across the ground and from supply boxes found in designated locations.
-Additional equipment unique to ‘‘Warzone’’ are armor plates.
-Three of these armor plates can be equipped to a player at a given time with the ability to carry up to five plates in the players' inventory, or up to eight if the player has found an armor satchel.
-Players can also pick up cash that can be used at buy stations to purchase various killstreaks or support items.
-Custom weapon loadouts can be acquired from loadout crates.
-These loadout crates appear periodically throughout a match and can also be purchased from buy stations.
-In Plunder, players spawn with custom loadouts, similar to regular Multiplayer modes.